pandasoli/nekovim/README.md

 - Fast
 - No dependencies
+- Auto presence update
 - Multiple instances
 - Really highly configurable

   > The only thing you "cannot change" is the text “Playing **Neovim**”.
   > Actually, you can!
-But it would require changing the Discord bot (ez).
+But it would require [changing the Discord bot](./docs/work_props.md).

 <br/>
 <br/>